 Non-venomous snakes have several rows of small, hooked teeth (four upper rows and two lower).
 Though these teeth are small, they are quite sharp.

-Pain will be the first symptom that you notice, along with visible bite marks on your skin.
+The pain will be the first symptom that you notice, along with visible bite marks on your skin.
 Most bites will also bleed copiously.
 Many snake venoms contain anticoagulant proteins, according to the Biochemical Journal.

 That being said, there have been cases where people have not known they’ve been bitten.
 In 2008, a young British man died after a bite from the deadly black mamba.
 He didn’t feel the bite, or experience any pain.
 He felt the snake “brush against him,” according to an article in The Telegraph.